Conifer Woman Says Stranger Saved Her From Aggressive Buck: 'Truly Scary Situation'

 Clay said that can often result in attacks.

-RELATED: ‘Wild Animals Are Not Pets’: Tynette Housley Fined $1,000, Admits To Raising Deer That Gored Neighbor
+RELATED: ‘Wild Animals Are Not Pets’: Woman Fined $1,000, Admits To Raising Deer That Gored Neighbor

 Clay also pointed out that deer are more aggressive during this time of year.